datacarpentry/spreadsheet-ecology-lesson/05-exporting-data.md

 There are R packages that enable to read `xls` files (as well as Google spreadsheets).
-It is even possible to access different worksheeets in the `xls` documents.
+It is even possible to access different worksheets in the `xls` documents.

 **But**